 First things first.
 Because I know someone is going to ask.

 Truth be told, I wish that they were.
 But, as luck would have it there are over fifteen different kinds of sweet potatoes and the ones my grocery store had the week I made this had a white interior.
-Although they lack the orange color – and the beta-carotene – of “traditional” sweet potatoes, they still taste very much like sweet potatoes.
-You can learn more about some of the different varieties of sweet potatoes here.
+Although they lack the orange color – and the beta-carotene – of “traditional” sweet potatoes, they still taste the same.
+You can learn more about some of the different varieties here.

 Yes!
-Baked or Air Fried Sweet potatoes can be considered a superfood.
+Baked or Air Fried they can be considered a superfood.
 They are high in antioxidants, vitamins A, C, B-vitamins, and potassium.
-A good source of dietary fiber, sweet potatoes are low on the glycemic scale.
+A good source of dietary fiber, they are low on the glycemic scale.

 No, they are not.
 However, in some parts of the United States, the terms are used interchangeably.
 Sweet Potatoes (Ipomoea batatas) and Yams are not botanically related.
-Yams have a starchy flesh that is not as sweet as Sweet Potatoes.
+Yams have a starchy flesh that is not as sweet.
 They also typically have bumpy dark brown skin.

-Store sweet potatoes in a cool dry place with good air flow.
+Store them in a cool dry place with good air flow.
 For best quality, they should be eaten within two weeks of purchase.
 Do not wash until ready to use.
-To preserve nutrients, I recommend scrubbing the sweet potatoes and eating the skin.
+To preserve nutrients, I recommend scrubbing and eating the skin.

 The following are affiliate links.
 We are a participants in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.